aws-amplify/amplify-ui-android/samples/liveness/README.md

     `N`
 ?
 Do you want to edit the local lambda function now?
     `Y`
-** Note the path that is created with the function code : Edit the file in your editor: /Users/mzraghib/Desktop/amplify-ui-android/samples/liveness/amplify/backend/function/aa/src/app.js
+** Note the path that is created with the function code in your app directory: /amplify-ui-android/samples/liveness/amplify/backend/function/<your_lambda_name>/src/app.js **
-**
 ?
 Restrict API access?
     `Y`
 ?
 Who should have access?